Transgender SG Banner

 Health Screenings

 You will need to continue receiving appropriate healthcare for the reproductive organs you have.
-For trans women, this may mean continuing prostate examinations after genital surgery, as well as mammograms for those who have grown breasts on HRT, similar to other women.
+For trans women, this may mean continuing prostate examinations after genital surgery, as well as mammograms if you have grown breasts on HRT, similar to other women.

 For trans men, breast cancer screening is not necessary after top surgery, unless it was merely a breast reduction.
-Cervical screening should continue if a trans man has retained his cervix.
+However, you may wish to still monitor this if you have a family history of breast cancer; while top surgery significantly reduces the risk, it does not eliminate it, and you would be at a similar risk as other men in your family.
+Cervical screening should continue if you retained your cervix.
 If a total hysterectomy has been done, no further screening is required.

 Back to top